MarissaMelen/SeniorProject/README.md

 # SeniorProject
-This project was creating during the Fall semester of 2013 and the Spring semester of 2014 at University of the Pacific It was created for University of the Pacific's Senior Project classes First place in the Computer Science senior project competition May 2014
+This project was creating during the Fall semester of 2013 and the Spring semester of 2014 at University of the Pacific.

+It was created for University of the Pacific's Senior Project class and won first place in the Computer Science senior project competition in May 2014

-This code is being saved here for reference, other copies do exist and are probably in the possesion of my teammates.
+This code is being saved here for reference, other copies do exist and are probably in the possession of my teammates.

 Projecy Name:
 Sylvia's Monster Minder